ebruchez/ebruchez.github.io/pages/typewriter-collection-future-restorations.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-future-restorations/IMG_9110.jpg"/>
-    <figcaption>1896 - This is a very early Remington 7 with tabulator with serial 3397.
+    <figcaption>1896 - This is a very early Remington 7 with tabulator (presumably Gorin) with serial 3397.
 It has a broken key and a missing tabulator plaque in the back, but otherwise is in great condition.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-future-restorations/IMG_4435.jpg"/>